Degree Fields

 Career Path Forecast

-Employment of podiatrists would grow even faster were it not for continued emphasis on controlling the costs of specialty health care.
-Insurers will balance the cost of sending patients to podiatrists against the cost and availability of substitute practitioners, such as physicians and physical therapists.
+Employment of podiatrists would grow even faster were it not for continued emphasis on controlling the costs of specialty healthcare.
+Insurers will balance the cost of sending patients to podiatrists against the cost and availability of substitute practitioners, such as physicians, chiropractors, and physical therapists.

 Although the occupation is small and most podiatrists continue to practice until retirement, job opportunities should be good for entry-level graduates of accredited podiatric medicine programs.
-Job growth and replacement needs should create enough job openings for the supply of new podiatric medicine graduates.
+Job growth, coupled with the need to replace podiatrists who stop practicing, should create enough job openings for the supply of new podiatric medicine graduates.
 Opportunities will be better for board-certified podiatrists because many managed-care organizations require board certification.
 Newly trained podiatrists will find more opportunities in group medical practices, clinics, and health networks than in traditional solo practices.
 Establishing a practice will be most difficult in the areas surrounding colleges of podiatric medicine, where podiatrists concentrate.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.